knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 Retrieve invoices

 Without INVOICES_ADMIN permission the results are automatically filtered for only the logged in user&#39;s invoices.
-It is recomended however that filter_user be added to avoid issues for admin users accidentally getting additional invoices.
+It is recomended however that filter_user be added to avoid issues for admin users accidentally getting additional invoices. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; INVOICES_USER and owner, or INVOICES_ADMIN

 ### Example
 ```java